 Embracing Your Passions

-God made us with gifts and passions and dreams.
+God uniquely crafted each of us with gifts and passions and dreams.
 We may have to put some of them on hold to care for our families, but He doesn’t want us to lose ourselves and how He created us.

-Think of a few things you would like to do to embrace yourself.
-Figure out how to fit it in your schedule, or if you can find someone to watch the children for a few hours so you can embrace your health, your gifts and passions or get some rest and time away with God.
-Make it happen, girl.
+Think of a few things you would like to do to practice self-care.
+Put it on your to-do list, schedule it in your calendar, schedule childcare if necessary and make it happen.
 You and your family deserve it.
 Embrace your beautiful, gifted self that deserves a little bit of self-care so that you can better care for those you love.